ArduPilot/ardupilot_wiki/common/source/docs/common-zed.rst

 Ground Testing
 ==============

-- Plug in the vehicle's LiPo battery so that both the TX1 and flight controller are powered
+- Plug in the vehicle's LiPo battery so that both the TX1 and autopilot are powered
-- Connect the flight controller to a ground station using a USB cable
+- Connect the autopilot to a ground station using a USB cable
-- If you are using Mission Planner as your ground station, once messages are successfully passing from the ZED/TX1 to the flight controller:
+- If you are using Mission Planner as your ground station, once messages are successfully passing from the ZED/TX1 to the autopilot:
   - a proximity viewer should appear showing the distance to objects ahead of the vehicle (if :ref:`PRX_TYPE <PRX_TYPE>` was enabled above)
   - "Bad Vision Position" message should disappear from the HUD
 - Set the home position from the ground station map (from MP's Flight Data screen, right-mouse-button-click on the map and select "Set EKF Origin Here").
 The vehicle should appear on the map.